Vardaman, Mississippi

 Vardaman is a town in Calhoun County, Mississippi.
-The town's population was 1,316 at the time of the 2010 United States census.
+As of the 2020 census, Vardaman had a population of 1,110.

 History

 The town is named after James Kimble Vardaman, Mississippi governor from 1904 to 1908.
 Vardaman was a Democrat and white supremacist who later became a member of the United States Senate.

 In the early days of the town, its post office was named "Timberville" while the town was still known as "Vardaman," leading to confusion in various letterheads.
 Postmaster Henry Clay Payne refused to name a post office after James K. Vardaman, who had attacked Theodore Roosevelt in newspaper editorials published in the Greenwood Commonwealth.

 The town's post office was officially named "Vardaman" in 1912.

 Geography

 Vardaman is located in eastern Calhoun County.
 Mississippi Highway 8 passes through the town, leading west 8 mi to Calhoun City and east 10 mi to Houston, as well as Mississippi Highway 341, leading north 33 mi to Pontotoc and south 11 mi to Atlanta and Woodland.

 According to the United States Census Bureau, the town has a total area of 3.5 km2, all land.
 The Yalobusha River, a tributary of the Yazoo River, flows past the town less than one mile to the south.

 Vardaman is located in one of Mississippi's top five sweet potato-producing counties.
 The Vardaman Sweet Potato Festival, also known as the National Sweet Potato Festival, is held there annually the entire first week in November.
 Vardaman has been proclaimed as the "Sweet Potato Capital of the World".